Help us improve your experience.

 Application Policies for SEC

 An application policy defines which networks and users (traffic source) can access which applications (traffic destination).
-You also can use Traffic Steering to define which path to use.
+You also can use Traffic Steering to define which path to use, and then assign that traffic steering rule to the application policy.

 To set up these policies, you need to create networks, applications, and traffic-steering profiles.